Skip to main content

 Retargeting

-Delivering ads to users who have previously visited your website, encouraging them to return and complete a desired action.
-You do this with a tracking pixel (more on that below).
+Showing ads to users who previously visited your site, reminding them to return and take action.

 Return on ad spend (ROAS)